-The proposed development would generate 8 primary school pupils and 6 secondary school pupils.
+As part of the last application the Education Department stated that the proposed development would generate 8 primary school pupils and 6 secondary school pupils.

 In terms of primary school education, the proposed development would generate 8 new primary places.
 As there are capacity issues at the local primary schools, the education department has requested a contribution of £96,554.
 The applicant has agreed to make this contribution and this would be secured via a S106 Agreement.